Sunday, September 2, 2018

 Nuremberg

-As some of our foolish U.S. population toys with Nazi rhetoric, even daring to borrow German phrases when they probably don't speak the language, it is important to remember that eventually justice comes to those who oppress and terrorize others.
+Being in Nuremberg brings to mind opions about social trends in the US.
+As some of our foolish U.S. population toys with oppressive rhetoric, even daring to borrow German phrases when they probably don't speak the language, it is important to remember that eventually justice comes to those who oppress and terrorize others.

 Friday, February 2, 2018